 After his service time Warren moved back to Illinois where he began working for NBC on one of their mini-cam news crews.
 Warren loved to fly and became licensed as a pilot and instructor.
 Upon retiring from NBC, Warren and Dolores moved to Hayward, Wisconsin.
 He and Dolores loved fishing and made their home on the Chippewa Flowage.
 He was an active member of the Civil Air Patrol for many years.
 He was a life member of the Veterans of Foreign Wars and the American Legion.
 He loved spending time with his children and grandchildren.

 Warren A. Teuber, 90, passed away on Thursday, March 29, 2018.
-He is survived by his wife of 70 years, Dolores; six children, Alicia Gunderson of Hayward, William (Holly) Teuber of Menomonie, Wisconsin, Michael (Cara) Teuber of Algonquin, Illinois, Pauline Riley of Fountain Hills, Arizona, Pamela (Gregg) Dudash of Fountain Hills, Arizona, Charles (Amy) Teuber of Centennial, Colorado; 15 grand-children; 10 great grandchildren; one great-great grandson; and several nieces and nephews.
+He was survived by his wife of 70 years, Dolores.
+She passed away exactly nine months later, on December 29, 2018.
+They had six children: Alicia Gunderson of Hayward, William (Holly) Teuber of Menomonie, Wisconsin, Michael (Cara) Teuber of Algonquin, Illinois, Pauline Riley of Fountain Hills, Arizona, Pamela (Gregg) Dudash of Fountain Hills, Arizona, Charles (Amy) Teuber of Centennial, Colorado; 15 grand-children; 10 great grandchildren; one great-great grandson; and several nieces and nephews.

 That is the life story of my father-in-law.
 All in all, a very accomplished life.
 Semper Fi!